shanteacontrols/OpenDeck/README.md

-# OpenDeck MIDI Platform
+# OpenDeck

-OpenDeck is a platform for building MIDI and OSC controllers designed to solve two problems when building a controller:
+OpenDeck is a platform for building interactive control and sensing devices using MIDI and OSC.
+From USB MIDI DJ controllers and DAW control surfaces to Ethernet-connected OSC nodes, sensor interfaces and media installations, OpenDeck supports a wide range of hardware projects.

-* Coding - there is no need to code anything in order to make changes to the controller or to make it work
-* Making the controller behave the way you want it to - the firmware supports a huge number of configurable parameters, all configurable in a Web browser

-Solving these two goals means you can forget about implementation details and focus on having your custom controller built as fast as possible.
+The main platform features:

+* Browser-based configuration
+* No firmware development required
+* Hardware-independent - supports multiple MCU families and development boards
+* MIDI and OSC support
+* Extensible sensor support

+The platform lets you focus on hardware and interaction design rather than tweaking and debugging firmware.

 *Click the image below for a demo video of the [OpenDeck configurator](https://config.shanteacontrols.com)*